sharonfranciscofaria/artistmentalhealth/README.md

 <h1 align="center">The Creative Mind - An Artist Mental Health</h1>

 ## Problem
-Artists' mental health is often not taken seriously for various reasons:
+As a person who had background in the creative industry as well as is surrounded by family members and friends who are artist / are in the crative industry, their mental health is often not taken seriously for several reasons:

  1- Stigma: Mental health issues are still stigmatized in many parts of the world, and artists may face additional stigma for admitting to mental health problems because it can be seen as a sign of weakness or instability.